andrew/ultimate-awesome/README.md

 - [awesome-neural-code-intelligence](https://github.com/Linyxus/awesome-neural-code-intelligence) - A curated list for awesome machine learning methods for neural code intelligence.
 - [awesome-cryptocurrency](https://github.com/Liquidator2048/awesome-cryptocurrency) - Solo alcuni link utili.
 - [awesome-wix](https://github.com/loeiks/awesome-wix) - List of some tools, code packages and tutorials related with Wix ecosystem.
-- [awesome-segmentation-and-graph-method](https://github.com/LQY404/awesome-segmentation-and-graph-method) - This is a repository of the segmentation method and graph method.
-In the segmentation part, the instance, sematic, panoptic and referring segmentation are included.
-In the graph part, the representation learning, clustering and so on methods are included.
-We will update continue.
 - [awesome-contrastive-learning-for-nlp](https://github.com/malteos/awesome-contrastive-learning-for-nlp) - A collection of papers about contrastive learning for natural language processing.
 - [awesome-open-source-marketing](https://github.com/metamatex/awesome-open-source-marketing) - Awesome list of open-source marketing resources.
 - [awesome-czech-covid19](https://github.com/michalbcz/awesome-czech-covid19) - List of links and informations about COVID-19 in Czech Republic.
 Language of list and linked websites is czech.